 Also known as House No. 11 located at the corner of Ventúrska and Prepoštská Streets, this elegant, strictly Classicist-style palace was built at the behest of Count Francis Zichy in 1775.
 It now hosts several ceremonies and celebrations.

-Right beside Zichy’s palace is House no. 10, a Baroque-style Pállfy’s Palace, which was rebuilt from an old house in 1747.
+Right beside Zichy’s palace is House no. 10, a Baroque-style Pállfy’s Palace was rebuilt from an old house in 1747.
 Wolfgang Amadeus Mozart performed a concert in this palace.

 St. Martin’s Cathedral

 It is the largest, oldest and most remarkable church in Bratislava from the 14th century.
 The cathedral was a coronation church between 1563 and 1830.

 One of the Old Town’s liveliest places can be found at the crossroads of the Fisherman’s Gate and Panská and Laurinská Streets.
 You can watch street musicians or take a picture with the quirky statues of Čumil or Schöner Náci.

 Built in almost square dimensions, Main Square has always been the main market place throughout Bratislava’s history.
 It is an area for public gatherings, welcoming ceremonies to sovereigns and renowned personalities.

-The Old Town Hall is the Main Square’s landmark, which was carefully rebuilt in 1434.
+The Old Town Hall is the Main Square’s landmark that was carefully rebuilt in 1434.
 An underpass was built that serves as an entrance to the town hall from the square.
 This remarkable architectural element has been preserved in all its beauty to this day.
 An expo on the history of the city and its feudal justice is on show in the Old Town Hall.

 Unlike the Main Square, the Franciscan Square offers a substantially quieter, more private refuge with ancient historical buildings all around.
 The square is named after one of the oldest churches in Bratislava – the Franciscan Church from the 13th century.

 At the upper part of Franciscan Square, an architectural landmark, Mirbach’s Palace, alongside with Primatial Palace, is considered the most beautiful sight in the historical center.
 Built in Roccoco style in the 18th century, the owner, Count Emil Mirbach, donated this palace to the city on the condition that a gallery would be installed in the palace.

 The palace houses the Bratislava City Gallery to this day.